Let's Talk

 This is the most basic type of AI agent.
 It responds directly to current inputs using preset condition-action rules, without considering past experiences or future consequences.

-Ideal for repetitive tasks and condition-based processes in static environments.
+Ideal for repetitive tasks and condition-based processes in static environments, where predictable inputs require immediate, rule-based responses.

 Example: An automated sprinkler system is a simple reflex agent that turns on automatically when smoke is detected.